-Fig. 3 shows the results for a selection of four model iterations out of the total of 25 based on a spatially distributed hourly rainfall input over three hours.
+Figure 3 shows the results for a selection of four model iterations out of the total of 25 based on a spatially distributed hourly rainfall input over 3 h.
 Each ensemble member was initialized with probabilistically derived geotechnical parameters that are displayed on each map.
-EPS representations that show a range of individual ensemble member are referred to as postage stamp maps by the WMO (2012) and allow forecasters to view the scenarios in each member forecast.
-The results for our specific rainfall event indicate quite significant changes across individual members, but also partly high similarities although parameters change drastically between some of the members.
-For example, a depth of 2.5 m, an effective cohesion of 13.4 Nm-2 and an effective friction angle of 35 degree in one of the deterministic outputs reveal almost the identical FoS distribution compared to a depth of 2.0 m, an effective cohesion of 5.4 Nm-2 and an effective friction angle of 22.7 degree.
+EPS representations that show a range of individual ensemble members are referred to as postage stamp maps by the WMO (2012) and allow forecasters to view the scenarios in each member forecast.
+The results for our specific rainfall event indicate quite significant changes across individual members but also partly high similarities, although parameters change drastically among some of the members.
+For example, a depth of 2.5 m, an effective cohesion of 13.4 Nm-2, and an effective friction angle of 35° in one of the deterministic outputs reveal the almost identical FoS distribution compared to a depth of 2.0 m, an effective cohesion of 5.4 Nm-2, and an effective friction angle of 22.7°.